phetsims/scenery/js/display/raster/doc/integrals.md

 $`\iint_Px^my^n\,dx\,dy=\frac{m!n!}{(m+n+2)!}\sum_{i}\left[ (x_iy_{i+1}-x_{i+1}y_i) \sum_{p=0}^m\sum_{q=0}^n \binom{p+q}{q}\binom{m+n-p-q}{n-q}x_i^{m-p}x_{i+1}^py_i^{n-q}y_{i+1}^q \right]`$

-(Conjecture, matches Mathematica output precisely).
+This was first discovered by Soerjadi (1968) in [On the Computation of the Moments of a Polygon, with some Applications](https://repository.tudelft.nl/islandora/object/uuid:963296a1-8940-4439-9404-eca1bd2f8638/datastream/OBJ/download).
 The contributions of each term can be summed up individually to integrate arbitrary polynomials.

 e.g. for $`x^4y^2`$ in matrix form: